bernadette-eu/Bernadette/README.md

                            )
 ```

-    ## Warning in .local(object, ...): non-zero return code in optimizing

     ## Error in chol.default(-H) :
-    ##   the leading minor of order 1 is not positive definite
+    ##   the leading minor of order 394 is not positive definite

 ``` r
 sampler_init <- function(){